 Pool in Ireland is different.

 The dimensions are smaller than the standard in America and the Continent.
-The table is about 3/4-size in linear dimensions, and the balls are proportional.
+The table is about 3/4 in linear dimensions, the balls proportional.
 They are of only two colors yellow and red, besides the black.*

 The challenger breaks, usually.
 It's variable by region.